Click on a picture to enlarge it

 Lonesome Dove Lonesome Dove Lonesome Dove

-At the end of part one of this 9 hour adaptation of Larry McMurtry's Pulitzer Prize-winning novel, a group of cowboys is crossing a river in south Texas on horseback when all of a sudden one of them, the one who was afraid to cross, is attacked by a bunch of vicious "water moccasins" that come out of nowhere after all of the other cowboys and cows have already crossed at the same spot, as if that was even remotely possible.
-(We are also expected to believe that the snakes would attack him first, instead of his horse.)
-Worthy of a scene from any of the worst snake horror movies, we see him thrashing around in the water grabbing handfulls of snakes that are writhing all around him, until finally one bites him on the cheek to end part 1.
+At the end of part one of this a group of cowboys is crossing a South Texas river on horseback.
+One of them is afraid to cross, or maybe his horse is, so he goes last.
+All of a sudden he is attacked by a bunch of vicious "water moccasins" that come out of nowhere after all of the other cowboys and cows have already crossed at the exact same spot.
+It's like the snakes were waiting for him.
+And even crazier than that, the snakes attacked him first instead of his horse.
+It's worthy of a scene from any of the worst snake horror movies as we see him thrashing around in the water grabbing handfuls of the snakes that are writhing all around him.
+Finally, one of the snakes bites him on the cheek to end part 1.

 One cowboy says he's never seen anything like it, and another comments that the recent storm must have stirred up a "nest" of the snakes, in a lame attempt to rationalize the event.
-This is an ignorant, but sadly common belief - that snakes congregate into large "nests" or "dens" outside of winter when they often share the same shelter because it is below the freezing temperatures.
-(See the Movie "Mud" below, and almost any of the snake horror films where herds of snakes invade a town for more of this folly.)
+This is an ignorant, but sadly common belief - that snakes always congregate into large "nests" or "dens."
+Some snakes do that in winter when they "hibernate" sharing the same shelter because it is too cold for them, but that doesn't explain this.
+(See the Movie "Mud" below, and almost any of the snake horror films where herds of snakes invade a town for more of this myth.)

-Of course, I could be wrong - Harry Greene, the herpetologist who literally wrote the book on snakes, highly praises this film and the book in his autobiography, so perhaps this and all the other snake myths are actually real.
+Of course, I could be wrong - Harry Greene, the herpetologist who literally wrote the book on snakes, highly praises this film and the novel in his autobiography.
+(I'm kidding.
+I doubt he would approve of this snake attack.)

-Most of these are fake snakes, but it looks like they did put a few live ones in the mix to add some movement, but they were most likely harmless watersnakes which are similar to Water Moccasins (Cottonmouths.)
+Most of these are fake snakes, but it looks like they did put a few live ones in the mix to add some realistic movement, but they were most likely harmless watersnakes which look a lot like Water Moccasins (also called Cottonmouths.)

 If you search for "Lonesome Dove Snake Scene" on YouTube you might be able to watch the scene.
 Try this one.